chaslewis/DSS-03-GettingAndCleaningData-project/CodeBook.md

 - time domain (observed) vs. frequency domain (obtained by applying FFT): initial 't' or 'f'
 - type of measurement: 'Acc' => acceleration (accelerometer), "Gyro' => orientation (gyroscope)
 - type of statistic: mean, std, max, min, etc.
+- three dimensional axis of measurement (X, Y, or Z)

 Test and train activity labels, y_test.txt and y_train.txt, are each just a single column of numbers identifying the activity for the corresponding row in the data set.
 These values can be mapped to a descriptive name using the activity_label table (described above).